BishopFox/badPods/manifests/everything-allowed/README.md

 ### Read secrets from etcd
 If you can run your pod on a control-plane node using the `nodeName` selector in the pod spec, you might have easy access to the `etcd` database, which contains all of the configuration for the cluster, including all secrets.

 Below is a quick and dirty way to grab secrets from `etcd` if it is running on the control-plane node you are on.
-If you want a more elegent solution that spins up a pod with the `etcd` client utility `etcdctl` and uses the control-plane node's credentials to connect to etcd wherever it is running, check out [this example manifest](https://github.com/mauilion/blackhat-2019/blob/master/etcd-attack/etcdclient.yaml) from @mauilion.
+If you want a more elegant solution that spins up a pod with the `etcd` client utility `etcdctl` and uses the control-plane node's credentials to connect to etcd wherever it is running, check out [this example manifest](https://github.com/mauilion/blackhat-2019/blob/master/etcd-attack/etcdclient.yaml) from @mauilion.

 **Check to see if `etcd` is running on the control-plane node and see where the database is (This is on a `kubeadm` created cluster)**
 ```